-Objective 3.5: To Encourage and facilitate private sector development of housing units indicated in the Housing Element analysis to meet the housing needs of existing and projected populations.
+Objective 3.5: Encourage and facilitate private sector development of housing units indicated in the Housing Element analysis to meet the housing needs of existing and projected populations.

-Policy 3.5.1: The City shall provide information, technical assistance, and efficient permitting processes to assist the private sector to maintain a rate of housing production, especially for affordable housing, sufficient to meet the needs of the population [9].
-5.010(3)(e)2]
+Policy 3.5.1: The City shall provide information, technical assistance, and efficient permitting processes to assist the private sector to maintain a rate of housing production, especially for affordable housing, sufficient to meet the needs of the population

-Policy 3.5.2: The City shall continue to implement land development regulations that grant density bonuses to encourage planned development (PD) techniques to achieve affordable housing densities while preserving estuarine wetlands.
-[9J 5.010(3)(c)11].
+Policy 3.5.2: The City shall continue to implement land development regulations that grant density bonuses to encourage planned development techniques to achieve affordable housing densities.

-Policy 3.5.35: The City shall continue to review ordinances, codes, regulations, and permitting processes for the purpose of eliminating excessive requirements, and to establish fast-track processing for housing developments intended to serve persons with special housing needs including the elderly, handicapped, large low income families, and persons relocated from substandard housing.
-[9J 5.010(3)(e)2]
+Policy 3.5.3: The City shall continue to review ordinances, codes, regulations, and permitting processes for the purpose of eliminating excessive requirements, and to establish fast-track processing for housing developments intended to serve persons with special housing needs including the elderly, handicapped, low income families, and persons relocated from substandard housing.